misdocumeno/player_record/README.md

 - Save AccountID, name and IP in each connection
 - Save AccountID, name and IP in a name change
-- If the AccountID. name and IP are the same as a previous save, only the date will be updated
+- If the AccountID, name and IP are the same as a previous save, only the date will be updated
 - Useful admin commands to view info about players giving an AccountID, name or IP

 ## Info Commands